SECRET-GUEST/SAD-generator/README.md

 ![qfdqfq](https://user-images.githubusercontent.com/92639080/198072668-c994c2ac-2c46-4535-96b8-405636730c62.jpg)

+# :scroll: License

+This repository is released under the [MIT License](LICENSE).
+Please see the `LICENSE` file for more information.

+# :question: Support & Questions

+If you have any questions or need support, please feel free to open an issue or join my twitter.

 ```
 ___ _  _ ___ ____ ____ _ ____ _
  |  |  |  |  |  | |__/ | |__| |